 US PGA Championship Betting Guide

-The final major of the year in golf is the US PGA Championship and this year the tournament will be held at Bellerive Country Club in Missouri starting on August 9th 2018.
-Justin Thomas was the victor in 2017 at Quail Hollow and he will be eager to defend his crown.
+One of the best majors going is the US PGA Championship and this year the tournament will be held on the Black course at Bethpage State Park in Missouri starting on May 16th 2019.
+Brooks Koepka was the victor in 2018 and he will be eager to defend his crown.
 In our US PGA Championship betting guide you will find out all the information you need to help you turn a profit on this tournament.
 Hopefully we can point you in the direction of the best bookie for your US PGA Championship betting needs, as well as finding you the winner!
 To find out more, just read below.

 US PGA Championship History

 In October 1916 at the Siwanoy Golf Club in Bronxville, history was made when Jim Barnes took home the princely sum of $500 for winning the first ever US PGA Championship.
 This tournament was originally a match play event, but due to dwindling profits it was changed to stroke play in 1958 with 72 holes played over four days.
 In 2018 there will be a prize fund of $10.5 million with the winner pocketing $1.89 million US Dollars (over $2.5 million Aus).

 Dow Finsterwald won the first stroke play US PGA Championship and some of the best players in the history of the sport have their names etched on the trophy.
 Jack Nicklaus is the most successful player of the modern era, winning it five times between 1963 and 1980.
 Tiger Woods has won it on four occasions, his last triumph coming in 2007.